ralpje/LocalAdminCompliancy/README.md

 # LocalAdminCompliancy

 With these files you can create a custom compliance policy in Intune, to detect any rogue admin accounts.
-More information in this blogpost.
+More information in [this blogpost(https://www.ralpheckhard.com/2025-07-26-custom-compliance-for-local-admins/)].

 ## detect.ps1